Lux-AI-Challenge/Lux-Design-S1/README.md

 lux-ai-2021 --rankSystem="trueskill" --tournament path/to/agent1 path/to/agent2 path/to/agent3 path/to/agent4 ...
 ```

-This will run a leaderboard ranked by trueskill.
+This will run a leaderboard ranked by trueskill and print results as a table to your console.
 Agents are auto matched with opponents with similar ratings.
 Recommended to add `--storeReplay=false --storeLogs=false` as letting this run for a long time will generate a lot of replays and log files.

-See `lux-ai-2021` for more options.
+See `lux-ai-2021 --help` for more options.

 ### CLI Docker